 Stay safe from scams!

-We have had reports of many different scams at this time, including emails that appear to be from HMRC.
+We have had reports of many different scams at this time, including emails and phone calls that appear to be from HMRC.
 They mimic government messages and appear to be authentic so it is important to stay vigilant.

 Help is available from HMRC.
 If you search 'scams' you will be given information on how to how to recognise genuine HMRC contact.